CurveDocs/curve-resources/docs/crvusd/loan-creation.md

 ## **Loan Management**

-Everything you need to manage your loan is available in this interface.
+Everything needed to manage a loan is available in this interface.
 The features include:

 <figure markdown>
   ![](../images/loan_management.png){ width="300" }